 Web designers have found ways to automate text resizing to differently sized web pages.
 The text on the website is the medium of communication between the brand and the potential customer.
 You can do this using basic HTML, meaning it’s not development-heavy.

 If the screen size changes to such an extent, it might look better if the page layout changes entirely.
 For that, web designers do not have to make several layouts using design software.
 Instead, they utilise what’s called a style sheet.
 That is code that defines different elements of the page and their dimensions.
-To make multiple style sheets, you need only write a few lines of code.
+You need only write a few lines of code to make multiple style sheets.

 The appropriate style sheet will change the layout when a specific layout doesn’t fit on the web page.
 For example, if some text is in columns on a landscape web page, it can be in rows on a portrait one.